lu7did/RDX-rp2040/README.md

 ```

 * 	Meter.
 	The meter is meant to display signal strenght (S-Units), power (in Watts), SWR or rx level.
-At this point only the S-meter is implemented to show a level proportional
-	to the energy in the passband, it will be calibrated approximately to S-units.
+The informatin shown will depend
+	on the board type being used:
+	*	**CD2003GP based (ADX-rp2040)**: The S-meter shows a level proportional to the energy on the passband
+		which has been approximately calibrated to S-Unit.
+	*	**Si473x based (RDX)**: The S-meter shows the RSSI information as reported by the Si473x chip converted to
+		S-Units (dBuV to S-Unit) using the formulae Strength(S)=(0.1294*RSSI+3.6512)+1.
 * 	Display area.
 	The display area shows several controls.
 	*	**Buttons**.